openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `vp_token`
 * `presentation_submission`
 * `state`

-The key material used for encryption and signing SHOULD be determined using existing metadata mechanisms, such as the `jwks` client metadata parameter.
+The key material used for encryption and signing SHOULD be determined using using existing metadata mechanisms.

+To obtain Verifier's public key for the input to the key agreement to encrypt the Authorization Response, the Wallet MUST use `jwks` or `jwks_uri` claim within the `client_metadata` request parameter, or `jwks` claim within Entity Statement when [@!OpenID.Federation] is used.

+To sign the Authorization Response, the Wallet MUST use a private key that corresponds to a public key made available in its metadata.

 ## Response Mode "direct_post" {#response_mode_post}